 How can I change my settings?

-You can view and change settings regarding data collection systems at any time.
-You can set whether you want to accept or discard data collection systems occasionally or permanently in your web browser settings.
-Bear in mind that these settings may affect the functioning of your internet browser and your usage of certain website services which require data collection systems to be used.
+You can review or change settings related to data collection systems at any time.
+In your web browser settings, you can choose whether you sometimes or permanently want to accept or reject data collection systems.
+Please note that these settings may affect the operation of your web browser and your use of services on the website, which require the use of a data collection system.

-Manage your settings on this site depending on the web browser you use:
+Manage your own settings on these websites, depending on your browser:

 We use Google Analytics.
-If you do not want us to use Google Analytics to collect
+If you do not want us to collect or use your data through Google Analytics, click on the following link: